kamon-io/Kamon/site/src/main/jekyll/_posts/2014-04-24-kamon-for-akka-2-3-is-now-available.md

 Dear community,

-We are happy to announce that Kamon 0.3.0, our latest release is out and compatible with Akka 2.3!
-From now on, all of our releases will come in pairs with aligned with the Akka versions:
+We are happy to announce that Kamon 0.3.0, our latest release, is out and compatible with Akka 2.3!
+From now on, all of our releases will come in pairs and aligned with the following Akka versions:

 * 0.3.x releases are compatible with Akka 2.3, Spray 1.3 and Play 2.3-M1.
 * 0.2.x releases are compatible with Akka 2.2, Spray 1.2 and Play 2.2.